Cone Health Converts Former Women's Hospital to Care for COVID-19 Patients

 - To accommodate the Green Valley campus opening, the Cone Health Center for Women’s Healthcare and Cone Health Center for Maternal Fetal Care have moved to the second floor of the LeBauer HealthCare building at 520 N. Elam Ave.
 The Center for Maternal Fetal Care began seeing patients on April 10.
 The Center for Women’s Healthcare will begin seeing patients on April 13.

 Patients who live in Alamance and Rockingham counties should continue to use Alamance Regional Medical Center and Annie Penn Hospital for emergency care (whether related to COVID-19 or otherwise).

-Patients from these counties who require ongoing care for COVID-19 may be transferred when appropriate to our Wesley Long or Green Valley campus.
+Patients from these counties who require ongoing care for COVID-19 may be transferred when appropriate to our Green Valley campus.

 Individuals who think they have symptoms of COVID-19 should call their physician or other caregiver, or make a virtual visit.
 Virtual care options include on-demand video calls, e-visits and scheduled video visits available here.

 Cone Health reminds its communities of the critical importance of staying at home, frequent hand washing, covering coughs and social distancing.